 It’s a new world and a new type of traveling.
-For the next 100 days, I’m exploring Macedonia and Albania as safely as possible.
+For the next 100 days, I’m exploring Macedonia as safely as possible.
 For Day #10 of 100 Days of Travel, I’m heading to the highest mountain town in the Balkans for an easy hike of ski hills, mountain lakes, and strange monuments.

 A Short History